Bernhard Grzimek: Wildlife conservation and other activities

 Large cities continue to proliferate.
 In the coming decades and centuries, men will not travel to view marvels of engineering, but they will leave the dusty towns in order to behold the last places on earth where God’s creatures are peacefully living.
 Countries which have preserved such places will be envied by other nations and visited by streams of tourists.
 There is a difference between wild animals living a natural life and famous buildings.
 Palaces can be rebuilt if they are destroyed in wartime, but once the wild animals of the Serengeti are exterminated no power on earth can bring them back.

+In 1961 he created a demand for German tourists by suggesting on his TV show that a three-week trip package should be possible for 2100 Deutsche Marks to visit the Serengeti on safaris.
+This led many tour operators to begin such packages and he used the potential of tourism incomes to force African leaders to heed his advice.

 Grzimek began a campaign against the use of furs in fashion in 1965.
 He wrote an open letter about the use of a leopard coat by the Italian actress Gina Lollobrigida and this was widely reprinted.
 He received support from the wife of the German president Wilhelmine Lübke who agreed not to use fur coats.
 He also began a campaign against the killing of harp seal pups in Canada.
 He made a donation of $5,000 to the New Brunswick Society for the Prevention of Cruelty to Animals.
 He showed footage on the killing of skins which led to outrage and the creation of legislation in Canada to protect harp seals.

 In 1969 Willy Brandt appointed him as Nature Conservation Commissioner.

 Grzimek opposed the use of battery cages for chickens and later campaigned for free range chicken.
 Years earlier, it had actually been Grzimek who had prescribed the use of wire cages for keeping chickens, claiming that coccidosis was avoided as the droppings fell through the cage.
 In later times antibiotics made coccidosis manageable without cages.

 In 1975 he co-founded the League for the Environment and Nature Conservation (BUND) and bought ten acres of forest and wetlands in the Steiger forest near Michelau im Steigerwald which he left wild.